 A general ledger provides the details of how the trial balance accounts arrived at their totals.
 The general ledger allows for an audit trail that would ideally tie to source documents.
-For instance, the financial statements may show rent at $100,000 while the trial balance may show rent in one account at $60,000 and rent in another at $40,000.
+For instance, the financial statements may show rent at $64,000 while the trial balance may show rent in one account at $60,000 and rent in another at $4,000, each with monthly breakdowns.
 The general ledger for the first account may detail twelve $5,000 entries for rent – each of which can be sourced to a rent agreement and checks paid to a landlord.
-The general ledger for the second rent account may indicate four entries of $10,000 each for a short-term storage facility which can be supported by invoices and credit card payments.
+The general ledger for the second rent account may indicate ten entries of $400 each for a short-term storage facility which can be supported by invoices and credit card payments.

 Proper bookkeeping also allows for support in an audit.
 A properly generated general ledger will make identifying source documents easier and more efficient – keeping the CRA satisfied.
 Where transactions in an organization are many – it would be prudent to use bookkeeping software for this purpose.